rgreenblatt/neural-render/notes.md

 SeqToImage and BN is directly applied to this.
 Seems related but hard to see how.

-I am now concerned that these results might just come down to faster learning (as opposed to better converged accuracy).
+I am now (a little) concerned that these results might just come down to faster learning (as opposed to better converged accuracy).
 We aren't currently fully converging and there is a difference in the level of convergence.
 I think way more epochs are required and that cos annealing is a better idea.
 We need more principled approach to LR.

 To try/TODO:
  - Make background black and switch to RELU output activation.